 8. Getting to know the history in the Göreme Open Air Museum

 Göreme is some kind of Cappadocia’s capital and you can also find an open air museum there.
 You can walk among the cave churches and their frescoes dated from 10th to 12th century.
+Visiting the museum is one of the must things to do in Cappadocia.

 The parking opposite the entrance is payable.
 (38.64379 / 034.83012)